platypusllc/firmware/docs/README.md

 Usage
 -----

 To edit documentation, simply create or modify .rst files in the [docs/](https://github.com/PlatypusLLC/Lutra/tree/master/docs) subfolder and push the changes to GitHub.
+You can fine a primer on reStructuredText syntax [here](http://docutils.sourceforge.net/docs/user/rst/quickref.html).

 When pushed, the documentation will automatically be rebuilt and served within ~10 minutes.
 You can check the progress of this build on ReadTheDocs.org.

 **Remember, everything that is published to this repository is public.
 Only commit public documentation to this repository!**